Murder of Daniel Wretström

-Daniel Juhani Wretström (15 October 1983 – 9 December 2000) was a Swedish nationalist of Finnish descent. and white power skinhead murdered by a gang of immigrants in Salem, Sweden.
+Daniel Juhani Wretström (15 October 1983 – 9 December 2000) was a Swedish nationalist of Finnish descent and white power skinhead murdered by a gang of immigrants in Salem, Sweden.

 Background

 Wretström played drums in the white power rock band "Vit Legion" ("White Legion").

 Wretström lived with his mother, Birgitta, and sister, Sara.
 His middle name Juhani indicates a Finnish ethnic background.
 According to Birgitta, Wretström had been diagnosed with ADHD.
 She described him as a "searcher", who attended a Pentecostal church.

 Murder

 Following a conflict or argument at an apartment party in Salem and while drunk and upset at a nearby bus station close to a local youth center, a fight broke out between Wretström and a group of other teens.
 It is alleged that a girl in the group accused Daniel of having hit her, but this could never be proven and is mentioned in the investigation as having been made up by the girl who was angry at Daniel because of his skinhead outfit.
 The group of youths followed him at the bus station.
 Some male teens in the group began attacking Daniel and the whole gang, which the media described as being "from immigrant backgrounds", began assaulting him.
 While he was being beaten, a car passed by which Daniel attempted to stop by throwing himself onto the hood, but the gang dragged him off the car's hood and told the driver to go away.
 They then kicked him down into a ditch, and hit him in the head repeatedly with a board.
 One assailant then called his older brother, who arrived at the scene armed with a knife and stabbed Daniel multiple times in the neck and throat, killing Daniel by cutting his throat.
 The knife's broken and bloody blade was later found by the police.
-Some people passing by had tried to stop the attack to no good and later returned and found Daniel's body and called the emergency services.
+Some people passing by had tried to stop the attack to no avail and later returned and found Daniel's body and called the emergency services.
 According to the woman who called, it took approximately 40 minutes for the police and ambulance to arrive.
 While the witnesses were waiting they flagged down a security guard's car who followed them to the scene.